 Setting up a company in Singapore will require at least one director, and this person must be Singaporean, permanent resident or an employment pass residing in Singapore.
 If your company does not have any person residing in Singapore, they can “hire” a person that will act as director for a fee.
 This person will be called a nominee director.
 It is very common that consulting or accounting companies offer to find a nominee director for you for a fee.

-What are the risks of a nominee director
+What risks a nominee director might face

 There are risks with this practice on both sides: from the company point of view, the nominee director has access to many company information and can disrupt the daily company activity.
 This risk can be easily secured by contracting a reputable company to select the right person for you.
 For the nominee director himself, he faces many liabilities if the company does fraudulent activities or goes bankrupt.
 Accepting such a position shouldn’t be taken lightly.